Cross-posted at The Western Right, Right Michigan, and Red Racing Horses.

 Incumbent: Gretchen Whitmer (term-limited)

 Analysis: Whitmer is the senate democrat leader.
-She is one of the few bright spots on the Michigan dems weak bench.
-She has ruled out a race for governor, but not for some other office.
+She is one of the few bright spots on the Michigan dems weak bench, but is not seeking any office in 2014.
 Hertel, the Ingham Register of Deeds, is the favorite here.

 24. [Eaton, Clinton, Shiawassee, NE Ingham] Safe Republican.